 If the Web Page Access Control Tool isn't working as you would expect, it may be that you're using an account that doesn't have the correct access.
 See the Eligibility section of the Overview tab for more information.

 Library & IT Help Desk

-If you're having problems using the Web Page Access Control Tool, get in touch with the Library and IT Help Desk.
+If you're having problems using the Web Page Access Control Tool, get in touch with the IT Support.

 |Service status||Live and supported service.|

 |Service support||For help and support with this service, contact the IT Support.|

 |Hours of support||Help from the Library & IT Help Desk is available 9am to 5pm, Monday to Friday.|